 80. What is the mechanism of action for expectorants?

-Increases the production and expectoration of mucus by increasing the amount of fluid in the respiratory tract and stimulating cough.
+They increase mucus production and facilitate expectoration by adding fluid to the respiratory tract and stimulating a productive cough.

 81. What is another word for expectorant?